paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 ## Questions
 - transfer ownership of repository?
 Or just give you admin rights to my repo?
+  - Not sure yet....
+We'll come back to that next week
 - can you test on broadwell, or should I reserve time on chameleon cloud?
+  - Dr. Saule has set aside time next week to try to get things working.
 - one of our goals was demonstrating the soundness of this application with some applications that are well-understood.
 I wrote code to demo this with convolution and polynomial expansion last summer and fall, are these adequate?
+  - good start for application benchmarks
+  - with both these applications they will move from compute bound to memory bound depending on parameters
+  - write documentation on this

 ## My thoughts on next steps
 - Confirming soundness of tool: